cyberark/conjur/docs/audit.md

 This SD-ID specifies the action performed and/or its result.

-- `operation`: optional, one of: `add`, `remove`, `change`.
+- `operation`: optional, one of: `add`, `authenticate`, `remove`, `change`,
+- `result`: on authentication or permission check, one of: `success`, `failure`.

 #### auth@43868

-This SD-ID is used on every event log caused by an authenticated user.
+This SD-ID is used on every event log caused by an authenticated user or on attempted authentication.

 - `user`: fully-qualified id of the authenticated user.
+Note this parameter is only present when the user had been successfully authenticated.
+Events related to authentication attempts (whether failed or successful) will instead have a `role` parameter on `subject` SD-ID.
+- `authenticator`: when authenticating, the name of the authenticator being used.
+- `service`: when authenticating, the fully qualified id of the service requested.

 ### Message

 The body of the message should provide English-language summary of the event.

+## Message types

+### `authn` messages

+These messages always have subject@43868/role parameter set to the role on which authentication is attempted.
+The facility number is 10.

+### Examples

+        <46>1 - - conjur - authn [subject@43868 role="example:user:alice"][auth@43868 authenticator="authn-ldap" service="example:webservice:bacon"][action@43868 operation="authenticate" result="success"] example:user:alice successfully authenticated with authenticator authn-ldap service example:webservice:bacon